ibm-cloud-docs/FileStorage/working-with-snapshots.md

 4. Scroll on the list, and click your volume to be restored.
 The **Snapshots** page displays the list of all saved snapshots along with their size and creation date.
 5. Click **Actions** next to the snapshot to be used and click **Restore**.

    Completing the restore results in the loss of the data that was created or modified after the snapshot was taken.
-This data loss occurs because your storage volume returns to the same state it was in of the time of the snapshot.
+This data loss occurs because your storage volume returns to the same state that it was in of the time of the snapshot.
    {: note}

 6. Click **Yes** to start the restore.
 The restore is going to take a while, and your file share is locked during the restore.